-The ecosystem services provided by Tawe catchment’s urban trees and considered in this study were carbon capture, rainwater interception, and the removal of air pollution and these were valued at £1,720,000 per year.
+The ecosystem services provided by Tawe catchment’s urban trees and considered in this study were carbon capture, rainwater interception, and the removal of air pollution.

 The work also determined the impact of trees on the energy use by buildings in the Tawe catchment, the public amenity value of the trees and the role of the trees and shrubs in providing habitat for insects.